spoonai

 • Hypothesis generation – proposing the next experiment given current results

-• Experimental planning – drafting protocols, control designs, and risk checks
+• Experimental planning – drafting protocols, control designs, risk checks

 • Multi-step research tasks – chaining the three above into autonomous runs